ioccc-src/winner/2019/karns/README.md

     make
 ```

-NOTE: we disable the optimiser because this program has problems with it
+**NOTE**: we disable the optimiser because this program has problems with it
 enabled.